Diamondbacks vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ketel Marte and the Arizona Diamondbacks will play Vinnie Pasquantino and the Kansas City Royals on Tuesday at Chase Field, at 9:40 PM ET.
+The Arizona Diamondbacks and Pavin Smith will square off against Bobby Witt Jr. and the Kansas City Royals at Chase Field on Wednesday, with the first pitch at 3:40 PM ET.

-The favored Diamondbacks have -145 moneyline odds to win against the underdog Royals, who are listed at +120.
-The over/under is 10 runs for the matchup.
+Oddsmakers list the Diamondbacks as -275 moneyline favorites, while giving the underdog Royals +220 moneyline odds to win.
+The over/under is 8.5 runs for the matchup (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Diamondbacksgear!
 Head to Fanatics to find jerseys, shirts, and much more.